dwringer/flux-conditioning-store/README.md

 **Description:** This node extracts specified metadata values from a collection of input images.

-It takes an image collection and a string input as a metadata key.
+It takes an image collection and a metadata key string input.
     For each image in the collection, it attempts to retrieve the value associated with the provided key.
 The extracted values are then compiled into a string collection.
 If a key is not found for a particular image, an empty string is